 The final day of our road trip was spent in Tacoma, WA.
-This stop was mainly planned to only have a short drive to SeaTac Airport the next morning, but what we saw of town was very nice.
+This stop was mainly planned to only have a short drive to SeaTac Airport the next morning, but what we saw of the town was very nice.
 Continue reading “Around the World – Pacific Northwest USA (part 23) – Portland, OR – Tacoma, WA”

 Our third day in Portland was mainly spent with a mini road trip along the Columbia River and “around” Mt.
 Hood, concluded with some good old tax-free outlet shopping…